Industrial drone maker Percepto raises $45M and integrates with Boston Dynamics’ Spot – TechCrunch

 It means that specific industries can focus on the special equipment and expertise they require, while at the same time complementing that with hardware and software that are recognised as best-in-class.
 Abuhasira said that he expects the Boston Dynamics partnership to be the first of many.

 That makes this first one an interesting template.
-The partnership will see Spot carrying Percepto’s payloads for high resolution imaging and thermal vision “to detect issues including hot spots on machines or electrical conductors, water and steam leaks around plants and equipment with degraded performance, with the data relayed via AIM.”
+The partnership will see Spot carrying Percepto’s payloads for high-resolution imaging and thermal vision “to detect issues including hot spots on machines or electrical conductors, water and steam leaks around plants and equipment with degraded performance, with the data relayed via AIM.”
 It will also mean a more thorough picture, beyond what you get from the air.
-And, potentially, you might imagine a time in the future when the data that the combined devices source, results even in Spot (or perhaps a third piece of autonomous hardware) carrying out repairs or other assistance.
+And, potentially, you might imagine a time in the future when the data that the combined devices source results even in Spot (or perhaps a third piece of autonomous hardware) carrying out repairs or other assistance.

 “Combining Percepto’s Sparrow drone with Spot creates a unique solution for remote inspection,” said Michael Perry, VP of Business Development at Boston Dynamics, in a statement.
 “This partnership demonstrates the value of harnessing robotic collaborations and the insurmountable benefits to worker safety and cost savings that robotics can bring to industries that involve hazardous or remote work.”